fossasia/pslab-firmware/README.md

 Follow these steps to flash new firmware:

+0. If using PSLab v5, see [Entering bootloader mode on PSLab v5](#entering-bootloader-mode-on-pslab-v5)

 1. Press and hold the 'BOOT' button

 2. Press the 'RESET' button
-   1. The 'Status' LED should start flashing, indicating the device is in bootloader mode
+   1. The 'Status' LED should start blinking, indicating that the device is in bootloader mode

    2. Release the 'BOOT' button

 3. Run `pslab flash --port <portname> firmware.hex`

 4. After flashing is complete, reset or power cycle the device

 ### Using a programmer